Rùm: Economy, transport and culture

 The entire island is owned and managed as a single estate by NatureScot.
 There are a variety of small businesses on the island including accommodation providers as well as artists and crafters.
 Most of the residents live in the hamlet of Kinloch, in the east of the island, which has no church, restaurant or pub.
 It has a village hall, general shop and a post office, which is run as a private business.
 A small church has been transformed into a school, which counts 5 pupils as of 2022.
 A cafe opens in summer.
 Rùm has broadband internet access, installed by a salmon farming company.

 In general the island has a transient population comprising employees of NatureScot and their families, researchers, and a teacher.
 Until recently NatureScot was opposed to the development of the island as a genuine community, but there has been a change in approach since the beginning of 2007.
 Di Alexander, development manager for the Highlands Small Communities Housing Trust has said: "It has been clear for many years that the small community on Rùm needs to increase and diversify its housing supply away from exclusively SNH-tied housing.
 Even a couple of new rented houses could make such a difference to the community's wellbeing."

 Surprisingly perhaps, on a 10500 ha estate with a population less than thirty, an issue has been lack of land for building.
 However, a spokesman for the agency has stated "Once we are clear what the trust's priorities are, we will release the land".
-In 2008 a "Rùm Task Group", chaired by Lesley Riddoch, was created to generate proposals for advancing community development opportunities.
-It reported to Mike Russell MSP the Minister for Environment in the Scottish Government, and in June a plan was announced to establish a locally-run trust with the aim of reintroducing crofting settlements to the area around Kinloch village.

 In December it was announced that £250,000 of land and buildings were likely to be placed into community ownership, subject to a ballot of the electorate in January 2009.
 The transfer of 65 hectares of mixed land, three crofts, 10 domestic properties and eight non-domestic properties in and around Kinloch village to the Isle of Rum Community Trust took place in two phases in 2009 and 2010.